 I’m still rather taken aback by the fact that this bread is made from only buckwheat groats and water.
+I can’t wait for you to try it, because I believe it’s going to change your life (a bit dramatic, but validly so).

 ** While I have made some adjustments to this buckwheat bread recipe, all credit for this magical bread goes to Melissa at Breadtopia.com.
 Check out her Gluten Free Fermented Buckwheat Bread.

-Why you’ll love this gluten free buckwheat bread recipe
+Why you’ll love this buckwheat bread recipe

 • No-Knead, Easy Process: Perfect for both novice and seasoned bakers, this recipe requires no kneading and takes advantage of the natural fermentation process, simplifying traditional bread-making.